Wednesday, October 23, 2024

 Lesson 1 of Process Human Effort Industrial Engineering Module of The Industrial Engineering Online Course (Lesson 201 of the full course)

-It is through processes that good and services are produced.
+It is through processes that goods and services are produced.
 Processes have machines/equipment and men working in combination to do the required work or put in effort.
 We covered the machine related industrial engineering in the process industrial engineering module.
 We will cover the process human industrial engineering in more detail in this module.
-In the process chart developed for industrial engineering analysis five operations are recorded.
-In the operations, material processing, inspection, transport, and storage/warehousing human effort is involved and it is physical effort predominantly.
-The main process chart is to be supported a lot more process charts and data sheets.
+In the process chart developed for industrial engineering analysis, five operations are recorded.
+In the operations, material processing, inspection, transport, and storage/warehousing, human effort is involved and it is physical effort predominantly.
+There is planning also in every process operation and its failures are recorded in the process chart as temporary delays.
+The main process chart is to be supported by more process charts, operation information sheets and data sheets.
 Human effort industrial engineering is to be carried out through motion study charts or process charts and associated data.
 For each operation in the main process chart, motion study charts are to be developed, analyzed and improved.

-We already covered some content related to human effort industrial engineering in introduction and productivity science.
+We already covered some content related to human effort industrial engineering in introduction and productivity science modules.
 Those lessons are:

 Lesson 18 .
 Human Work Study - Productivity Improvement and Development of Science in Mechanic Arts - F.W.
 Taylor